jfhbrook/susitna/README.md

 "program" data structure and loads "instructions" into memory much like a z80 would already.

-probably what I'll do is implement "commands" as methods instead of as enums that get matched. that will help me encapsulate some common tasks that would need to happen for any given instruction, but will be more direct.

 ### editor

 I implemented an Editor abstraction in s7bas.
 It's actually quite a bit better